Islandora-Labs/islandora_simple_map/README.md

 * the XPath expressions to the MODS elements where your map data is stored
 * the map's height, width, default zoom level, and whether or not the map is collapsed or expanded by default, and
 * option to clean up the data before it is passed to Google Maps.
+* option to enable maps on collections.

 Once you enable the module, any object whose MODS file contains coordinates in the expected element will have a Google map appended to its display.

+If you have checked the "Enable collection level maps?" option, you can then enable a map for each collection within the collection's Manage subtabs.

 ### Extract from MODS using XPath